threefoldtech/info_grid/src/terraform/terraform_get_started.md

 ## Create

-to start the deployment `terraform init && terraform apply -parallelism=1`
+to start the deployment `terraform init && terraform apply`

 ## Destroying

-can be done using `terraform destroy -parallelism=1`
+can be done using `terraform destroy`

 And that's it!! you managed to deploy 2 VMs on the threefold grid v3